 Snow near Delhi in August & September

 Ladakh is probably the only place where you may hope to see some snow in these months.
-That too will be limited on top of the peaks only.
+That too will be limited to the top of the peaks only.
 You can try your luck towards Sach Pass as well.
-If it is snow you desire, then I would recommend postponing your trip by a few months and wait for the winter to arrive.
+If it is snow you desire, then I would recommend postponing your trip by a few months and waiting for the winter to arrive.

 Snow near Delhi in October & November

 You can also plan a trip to Manali and Rohtang Pass or catch a flight to Ladakh.
-Sach Pass too would have closed but you can go to Bairagarh and take a drive from there towards the pass as far as you can go.
+Sach Pass too would have closed.
+You can go to Bairagarh and take a drive from there towards the pass as far as you can go.
 But for this, you will really have to talk to the cops at Satrundi check post in letting you go.

 Snow Near Delhi in December